deivid-rodriguez/byebug/GUIDE.md

 You can also request the execution of a command file with the `source` command (see [Source]()).

-## Quitting byebug
+### Quitting byebug

-Inside a byebug interpreter, use `quit` command to finish execution.
+To exit `byebug`, use the `quit` command (abbreviated `q` and aliased `exit`).
+Normally if you are in an interactive session, this command will prompt to ask if you really want to quit.
+If you don't want any questions asked, enter `quit unconditionally` (abbreviated `q!`).
 Another way to terminate byebug is to use the `kill` command.
 This does the more forceful `kill -9`.
-It can be used in cases where `quit` doesn't work (I haven't seen it yet).
+It can be used in cases where `quit` doesn't work (I haven't seen those yet).

-## Calling byebug from inside your program
+### Calling byebug from inside your program

 Running a program from byebug adds a bit of overhead and slows it down a little.
 Furthermore, by necessity, debuggers change the operation of the program they